PSI-edu/CitSci-Mappers/README.md

 That's it.
 You now have a database.

 # Adding Data to annotate

+NOTE TO DOCKER USERS: The utilities directory is not mounted in the docker container.
+You'll need to move the utilities directory into the api directory and edit the path to settings.php DO NOT DO THIS ON A PUBLICLY ACCESSIBLE CONTAINER.
+This is a localhost solution.
+To access Docker from the command line, use ```docker ps``` to get the container ID, and then use ```docker exec -it <container_id> bash``` to get a shell in the container.

-This software allows people to map / annotate / comment on images that are displayed within a user interface.
+This software allows people to map/annotate/comment on images that are displayed within a user interface.
 It is understood these images are likely coming from something larger that we're calling a master image.
 Since our software works entirely in pixel space, the database is designed to track the following information
 - Which application an app belongs too